paulvha/svm30/README.md

 A program to set instructions and get information from an SVM30.
 It has been tested to run on ESP32, MEGA2560, ESP8266, UNO and Feather Lora 32U4.
+It will also work on Wire1 for a DUE, because of the onboard pull-up resistors on the standard Wire. use example7
 <br> A detailed description of the options and findings are available in the SVM30.ODT in the extra directory

 <br>A version for the Raspberry Pi is available on ![https://github.com/paulvha/SVM30_on_raspberry](https://github.com/paulvha/SVM30_on_raspberry)

 ## Getting Started
 As part of a larger project I am looking at analyzing and understanding the air quality.
 I have done a number of projects on air-sensors.
-The SVM30 sensor is a new kid on the block that looks interesting.
+The SVM30 sensor was a new kid on the block that looks interesting.
 This is a working driver + examples.

-A word of warning: the SVM30 needs a female plug, which is different depending on the rpoduct version of your board
+A word of warning: the SVM30 needs a female plug, which is different depending on the product version of your board

 SVM30-Y  Yeonho Electronics, 20037WR-04 <br>
 SVM30-J  Scondar SCT2001WR -S-4P compatible to JST part no. S4B-PH-SM4-TB <br>